Due to the competitiveness of acceptance, all application information should be received by the deadlines.

-A non-degree seeking student is defined as a student not admitted to the nursing program and enrolled in Chemistry or Statistics.
+A non-degree seeking student is defined as a student not admitted to the nursing program and enrolled in Chemistry or Statistics course.

 Students applying to take Chemistry or Statistics can fill out the non-degree application indicating exactly which class(es) they want to enroll as listed on the application.
-Students must submit transcripts verifying prerequisites have been met for the non-degree courses in which they are planning to enroll.
-Once the non-degree application has been processed, and the student has been registered, an email will be sent to the email address provided on the application.
+Students must submit transcripts verifying prerequisites have been met for the non-degree courses in which they are enrolling in.
+Once the non-degree application has been processed, the student has been registered; an email will be sent to the email address provided on the application.
 Students enrolled as non-degree seeking will not be eligible for financial aid (including Lakeview scholarships).
 Enrollment as a non-degree student does not constitute admission into the nursing program.
 Non-degree students must apply for admission to be considered for degree status.

 The work of each course is determined both by the content and subject matter and will be described in the course syllabus.
 Grades are calculated using the scores compiled from class, i.e., exams, labs, papers, and assignments, etc. The grading scale is as follows:

-Students are expected to attend all meetings of class and scheduled laboratory sessions in which they have enrolled.
+Students are expected to attend all meetings of classes and scheduled laboratory sessions in which they have enrolled.
 Attendance at lab sessions is required.
 Attendance will be recorded for each scheduled class and laboratory.
-It is the student's responsibility to attend all classes, arrive on time, and stay for the entire designated time.
+The student must attend all classes, arrive on time, and stay for the entire designated time.